List of Black Owned Vegan Restaurants in Chicago

 Provaré: Chef and co-owner Jourdan Higgs puts a creole twist on classic Italian dishes at this upscale West Town eatery.
 They have three vegan options listed on their menu.

-Tastes of Bri: Self-taught chef and owner, Bri, offers some tantalizing vegan options including Philly Sliders, Birria Tacos and Vegan Egg Rolls at her Cicero pickup-friendly spot.
+Tastes of Bri: Self-taught chef and owner, Bri, offers some tantalizing vegan options including Philly Sliders, Birria Tacos and Vegan Egg Rolls at her Cicero dine-in friendly and pickup spot.

 Vibrations: This is one of my faves and worth the drive to Miller Beach, IN (Gary, Indiana).
-They have a vast menu of breakfast, lunch and dinner options including fresh juices and smoothies, their oyster mushroom burger to cashew cheese pizza.
+They have a vast menu of breakfast, lunch and dinner options including fresh juices and smoothies, their oyster mushroom burger and more.
 They also host community events throughout the year and are in a multi level building featuring yoga, live music and a store inside their café with hand made jewelry, herbs and more.

 Am I missing a black-owned vegan-friendly spot in Chicago / Chicagoland area?
 Comment and let me know the restaurant name and I just may do a video featuring them!